 Over the past three decades, what fads do you think teachers have wasted their time doing the most?

-Good teachers don’t need fads and gimmicks, right?
-What teachers need are pragmatic strategies for the classroom; ideas that work with their pupils.
-This post was written in 2016 after being inundated with replies; I’m currently updating it for 2019 following another flurry of opinions.
+Teachers don’t need fads.
+What teachers need are pragmatic strategies for the classroom; ideas that work for their pupils.

-- Myth: Lacking in any rigorous educational research; promoted via stereotype and personal bias.
+- Myth: Lacking in any rigorous educational research

 1. Learning styles: